campg2j003/JAWS-Script-for-Audacity/readme.md

 Note that the script is compiled using `#pragma usePoFile 0`.

 # Conclusion
 The script was developed with Audacity 2.0.3, 2.0.4, 2.0.5, 2.1.0, 2.1.1, and 2.1.2.
+It has also been tested with 2.1.3 alpha versions.
 It will probably work with any JAWS after 5.0, although the options for Audacity in Adjust JAWS Verbosity may not look very good, and this hasn't been tested.
 (I remember that one of the JAWS functions we use was marked in the FSDN as requiring JAWS 10.)
-Recent development has been done with JAWS 17 on Windows 10.
+Recent development has been done with JAWS 17 and 18 on a 64-bit laptop running Windows 10.
 Although support remains for previous versions of JAWS, the current code has not been tested with them.
 There is no specific Braille support at this time.

 I would be interested in feedback on the script and suggestions for improvement, but can't promise any updates.